mattermost/docs/source/channels/customize-your-channel-sidebar.rst

 What can you customize?
 -----------------------

-You can customize your sidebar in the following ways:
+Using Mattermost in a web browser or the desktop app, you can customize your sidebar in the following ways:

 - `Create custom categories <#create-custom-categories>`__.
 - `Group and order channels into your categories <#organize-channels-in-categories>`__.